 Research data can be anything that may be needed to validate the results of research.
 Not only is it the product of research, it could also be the starting point for future research.

-Research data may include statistical data and analyses, measurements, questionnaires, interview transcripts, fieldwork notes, images, sound/video recordings, and artefacts.
+Research data may include statistical data and analyses, measurements, questionnaires, interview transcripts, laboratory or fieldwork notes, images, sound or video recordings, and artefacts.
 The data could be physical or digital; it may be original, transcribed or anonymised.
 Research data may have been created by and for a range of people and services.
 Data collected for one purpose may be repurposed by another set of researchers.

 Why is managing your research data important?